 As per omnicoreagency – Every month, 130 million Instagram accounts click opens a shopping post to know more about products.

-Though Facebook is the older and experienced member of the social media family, the zeal of Instagram affects people a lot.
-I say it would be better that you use high-quality images of your products while advertising them.
+Though Facebook is an older and experienced member of the social media family, the zeal of Instagram affects people a lot.
+I say it would be better if you use high-quality images of your products while advertising them.

 If your product images are dull and unattractive, there is no chance that people would be compelled to explore your website any further.
 Hiring a product image editing service provider can be another useful investment when it comes to attracting more traffic.

 The images you get edited would not just be effective for your Instagram account, but also for all your other social media accounts as well as your own website.